brndnmtthws/brndn-io/content/posts/fake-connection/index.md

 ## It's Not All Fake

-But here's where nuance matters.
 Despite everything I've just described, the Internet _can_ be used for real human connection.
 You can have FaceTime calls with people.
 You can use the Internet to make plans for real physical interactions.
 Personally, this is how I use the Internet—not as a way to collect friends and make the numbers go up, but as a way to actually interact with